Achi language

 There are two Achi dialects.
 Rabinal Achi is spoken in the Rabinal area, and Cubulco Achi is spoken in the Cubulco area west of Rabinal.

 One of the masterpieces of precolumbian literature is the Rabinal Achí, a theatrical play written in the Achi language.

 Phonology

+The tables present the consonant and vowel phonemes of Achi.
+On the left is the spelling in use.